 If you’re trying to cut down on your calorie consumption, you can use 1% fat or skimmed milk.
 For those who are lactose-intolerant, we recommend using either almond or cashew milk.

 Traditionally, a good cup of eggnog often has a layer of foam on top of it.
 This layer is made from egg whites.

-To make that foamy layer, start with whisking egg whites and sugar until stiff.
+To make that foamy layer, start by whisking egg whites and sugar until stiff.
 After that, gently fold the silky egg whites into the cooled eggnog.

-The whipped egg whites will enhance the drink texture— a luscious, light, and frothy consistency.
+The whipped egg whites will enhance the drink’s texture, giving it a luscious, light and frothy consistency.

-The most common spices in eggnog include cinnamon, nutmeg, and vanilla.
-Other spices such as cardamom, clove, ginger, or even pumpkin pie spice can be added to the drink as well.
+The most common spice mix for eggnog includes cinnamon, nutmeg, and vanilla.
+That being said, other spices such as cardamom, clove, ginger, or even pumpkin pie spice are also excellent for this warm drink.

 Types of Alcohol for Eggnog

 1. Dark Rum

 This particular type of rum has a complex taste.
 It carries a scent of caramelized sugar, as well as an earthy, woody flavor, and a sharp, slightly bitter taste.

 The bitterness is almost invisible when mixed with eggnog, leaving only the smell of caramel behind in every sip.